 There are variations in losses and frequency of hazards across the Eastern Region.
-According to the NCEI database, the counties of Yellowstone and Valley experienced significantly more hail events than the rest of the planning area.
+According to the NCEI database, Yellowstone and Valley counties experienced significantly more hail events than the rest of the planning area.
 Valley County also experienced the greatest number of reported heavy rain events in the planning area, followed by Carbon County.
 Twelve counties have reported previous lightening events.
 Six counties have documented excessive heat events.
-Table 4-38 and Figure 4-44 display the summary of total severe weather events by county.
+Table 4-45 and Figure 4-47 display the summary of total severe weather events by county.